davetcoleman/ompl_visual_tools/README.md

 In general, a 100x100 pixel image is a decent space size, and larger dimensions will require much more computational resources or may hang your computer.
 GIMP is a good editor for scaling images down.

+## TODO

+- Remove PPM library and instead depend on OMPL's version

 ## Develop

 You are encouraged to fork this package on GitHub and test your own cost-based planning algorithms using this visualizer!